 The MoneyHero Group conducts business in Hong Kong mainly through the following subsidiaries: (i) MoneyHero Global Limited, which operates the online financial comparison platform MoneyHero; (ii) MoneyHero Insurance Brokers Limited, a registered insurance broker; (iii) eKos Limited, a SaaS provider connecting financial institutions with their digital partners and affiliates; (iv) CAGRL, which provides technology regional support services, including legal, human resources and finance functions, to group companies and (v) CompareAsia Group Limited, which is primarily engaged in investment holding and provision of management services to other group companies.
-In 2021, 2022 and 2023, approximately 29.4%, 32.7% and 33.4% of the MoneyHero Group's total revenue was derived from Hong Kong, respectively.
+In 2021, 2022, 2023 and the six months ended June 30, 2024, approximately 29.4%, 32.7%, 33.4% and 35.0% of the MoneyHero Group's total revenue was derived from Hong Kong, respectively.
 As of December 31, 2023, approximately 59.5% of the MoneyHero Group's assets were located in Hong Kong.
 Any changes in the economic, social and political conditions in Hong Kong, any escalation in political and trade tensions, including those involving the U.S., Mainland China and Hong Kong, and incidents such as protests, social unrests, strikes, riots, civil disturbances or disobedience in Hong Kong, may have a widespread effect on the business operations of the MoneyHero Group's Hong Kong subsidiaries, which could in turn materially affect the MoneyHero Group's business, financial condition and results of operations.
 The future development of national security laws and regulations in Hong Kong also could materially impact the MoneyHero Group's business by possibly triggering sanctions or other harmful measures.

 The MoneyHero Group does not currently have any subsidiaries or business operations in Mainland China, generate any revenue from Mainland China, provide its products or services in Mainland China, or solicit any customer, or collect, host or manage any customer's personal data, in Mainland China, and none of its assets, directors, officers or members of senior management are, or are expected to be, located in Mainland China.
 Accordingly, the MoneyHero Group's management believes, based on their experience, that (i) the laws and regulations of the PRC do not currently have any material impact on the MoneyHero Group's business operations and that the PRC government currently does not exert direct oversight and discretion over the manner in which the MoneyHero Group conducts its business activities; and (ii) no permission or approval from PRC government authorities, including but not limited to the CSRC and the CAC, is required of PubCo or any of its subsidiaries for operating their business, listing securities on a foreign stock exchange, maintaining such listing or offering securities to foreign investors.
 As such, neither the MoneyHero Group nor any of its subsidiaries has applied for, or been denied, any permission or approval from PRC government authorities for operating its business, listing securities on a foreign stock exchange, maintaining such listing or offering securities to foreign investors.
 However, the MoneyHero Group has not engaged PRC legal counsel in connection with reaching these determinations, and there is no guarantee that PRC government authorities will take the same position.
-If the conclusion that such permissions or approvals are not required proves to be incorrect, or if applicable laws, regulations or interpretations change, and PubCo or any of its subsidiaries is required to obtain such permissions or approvals in the future, any failure to obtain the requisite permissions and approvals or the subsequent denial or rescission of such permissions and approvals could materially and adversely affect the operations of MoneyHero Group, significantly limit or completely hinder PubCo's ability to offer or continue to offer securities, and cause the value of PubCo's securities to significantly decline or become worthless, which would materially affect the interests of the MoneyHero Group's investors.
+If the conclusion that such permissions or approvals are not required proves to be incorrect, or if applicable laws, regulations or interpretations change, and PubCo or any of its subsidiaries is required to obtain such permissions or approvals in the future, any failure to obtain the requisite permissions and approvals or the subsequent denial or rescission of such permissions and approvals could materially and adve